oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/create-flow/business-events-integration.md

 ## Task 8: Validate Purchase Order status

-  After the PO is submitted, the initial status becomes **Pending Approval**.
-The PO Create event will occur once the status changes to **Open**.
+After the PO is submitted, its initial status is **Pending Approval**.
+The PO Create event occurs when the status changes to **Open**.

-1. In the **Overview** section, click ***Tasks*** button on the right.
+1. In the **Overview** section, click the ***Tasks*** button on the right.

     This opens the **Tasks** menu.

 2. Under the **Orders** section, click on ***Manage Orders***.

 3. Click ***Search***.
-You should see the Purchase Orders for the current user OR enter the PO number to search for the purchase order which you have created.
+You should see the purchase orders for the current user, or enter the PO number to search for the purchase order that you created.

 4. Look for your Purchase Order in the list with the PO number displayed in the previous task.

     > **Tip:** The last created PO should generally be the top one in the list.

-5. Validate the PO Status.
-If it's **Open** then the Business Event has occurred.
+5. Confirm that the PO status is **Open**.
+If it is, the business event has occurred.

-    > **Note:** If PO has another Status, such as *Pending Approval*, then wait a couple of minutes and keep refreshing the page until the desired PO Status appears.
+    > **Note:** If the PO has another status, such as *Pending Approval*, wait a few minutes and refresh the page until the desired PO status appears.

 ## Task 9: Track message flow triggered by the PO Create Event

-Use the Oracle Integration dashboard to see the data flow resulting from the create Purchase Order event in ERP Cloud.
+Use the Oracle Integration dashboard to view the data flow resulting from the Purchase Order creation event in ERP Cloud.

-1. In the Projects pane, Click on **Observe &gt; Instances**
+1. In the Projects pane, click **Observe &gt; Instances**.

-2. Find our corresponding Integration Instance, by matching the *PO Header Id* or *Order Number* from the Purchase Order in ERP Cloud.
-This should be under the columns *Primary Identifier* or *Business Identifiers*.
+2. Find the corresponding integration instance by matching the *PO Header Id* or *Order Number* from the purchase order in ERP Cloud.
+This information appears in the *Primary Identifier* or *Business Identifiers* columns.

     ![Find the Integration Instance](images/integration-instance-run.png)